-She stood, letting the women take off her robe and undergarments.
+But she was a queen now.
+She smiled, standing and letting take off her robe in a way that didn’t mess up her hair.
 After that, they dressed her in the first of the gowns.
-Siri inspected herself, noting that the neckline was still too low for her comfort.
-She was willing to splurge a little on color, but the amount of flesh Hallandrens showed--even the servants--still made her uncomfortable.
+Siri inspected herself, noting that the neckline was still rather low.
+She was willing to splurge on color, but the amount of flesh Hallandrens showed--even the servants--still felt scandalous to her.

-She nodded, letting them take off the gown, then dress her in the next one--a two-piece garment with skirt and separate corset.
-Once they were finished, she eyed this new outfit in the mirror.
-She liked it, but she wanted to try the other one-piece gown as well.
-So, after spinning about a bit and inspecting the back critically, she nodded and moved on.
+She nodded, letting them take off the gown.
+Then, they dressed her in the next one--a two-piece garment with skirt and separate corset.
+Once they were finished, Siri eyed this new outfit in the mirror.
+She liked it, but she wanted to try the others as well.
+So, after spinning about a bit and inspecting the back, she nodded and moved on.

 It was frivolous, of course.
 But, why was she so worried about being frivolous?
 Her father wasn’t around to regard her with that stern, disapproving face of his.
-Vivenna was an entire kingdom away, unable to shame Siri by her mere presence and poise.
-None of the people would see her and be corrupted by her bad example.
+Vivenna was an entire kingdom away.
+None of the people in the room would be corrupted by her bad example.

 Quite the opposite.
 Siri was queen of the Hallandren people.
-Why not learn a few things from them?
+Shouldn’t she try to learn their ways?
 Act like them, a little bit--if only out of solidarity, of course.
 She smiled at the ridiculous justification, but went on to the next gown anyway.

 #